Displaying Event Lists

 You can adjust these settings to best suit your site’s needs and the information you want to present to your visitors.

-In the Colors section, customize the accent and link colors to match your site’s design.
+In the Colors section, you can customize the Accent and Links color to match your site’s design.

 When you’re done customizing the block, be sure to publish or update the page to save your changes.